Tom Aspinwall

 Thomas Henry Aspinwall (born 13 March 2004) is an English cricketer who plays for Lancashire County Cricket Club.
 He is a right-handed batsman and a right-arm medium pace bowler.
 He made his List-A cricket debut for Lancashire against Essex on 1 August 2023.

 Early life

-From Cumbria, Aspinwall started playing cricket as a youngster in Kendal.
+From Cumbria, Aspinwall was educated at Sedbergh School and started playing cricket as a youngster in Kendal.

 Career

 He signed a rookie contract with Lancashire in September 2022.
 He had a breakthrough season in 2023 for Lancashire Lightning featuring for the county in the 2023 One-Day Cup.
 He took his best bowling figures against Middlesex when he returned figures of 4/52 on 20 August 2023.
 He also top scored for Lightning in the quarter-final as he hit 47 to help his side into the semi-finals.
 He made his first-class debut for Lancashire on 5 April 2024, against Surrey in the 2024 County Championship.